thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/cpr_for_phone/cpr_for_my_phone.md

 When I woke up, still dead.
 I tried one last time in the morning — and somehow, it worked!
 It came back to life.

-Guess I did get my Bollywood moment — just not the romantic kind where my dress gets stuck in someone’s watch.
-Mine was the full-on coma, CPR, and plot-twist revival.
+Guess, unexpectedly, I did get my Bollywood moment — just not the romantic kind where my dress gets stuck in someone's watch and I find my soulmate.
+Mine was with my phone - the full-on coma, CPR, and plot-twist revival!